Most people go into a new diet with one of the following intentions:

-Choose the type of exercise that works for you whether than be swimming a few laps (great for your joints), walking in your neighbourhood, or going for a long hike.
+Choose the type of exercise that works for you whether than be swimming a few laps (great for your joints), walking in your neighborhood, or doing some weight training.

 If you can only manage 10 minutes – that’s a fair start.

-Once your body starts to adjust to your new way of life, it’s normal to feel a lack of energy, nausea, fatigue, irritability and cravings.
+It’s normal to feel a lack of energy, nausea, fatigue, irritability and… cravings.

 These are all related to detoxing foods previously in your body.